 Lastly, it’s made with 11-gauge, 2-inch-by-3-inch steel, so it’s built like a tank.
 Caine was able to hang from the pull-up bar and said there was no give or wobbling (and he competes in the +109 KG weight class).
 He scored it a 4 out of 5 on durability.

 The dual weight stacks go up to 200 pounds with a 2:1 pulley ratio (meaning 40 pounds is really 20 pounds of force).
-“Still plenty of weight for most cable movements, although you may be limited to the weight for a row or pulldown,” Caine notes.
+“Still plenty of weight for most cable movements, although you may be limited to the weight for heavy rows or pulldowns,” Caine notes.
+(If you’re worried the weight may not be enough, consider XMark’s updated functional trainer, with 230-pound stacks…but also a nearly $500 increase in cost.)

 Price aside, the only other major red flag about this trainer is the assembly process.
 We spotted several reviews stating customers had to make frequent trips to the hardware store to replace low-quality bolts and screws, or that certain parts were missing in their order.